zx80/flask-simple-auth/README.md

 Add `FSA_SERVER_ERROR` configuration directive to control the server internal error status code.
-Drop `allparams` route paramter, made implicit with a dict of keyword arguments.
+Drop `allparams` and `required` route parameters: they are implicit with a dict of keyword arguments and default values.

 #### 4.6.3 on 2022-01-12